-Free recall Tab
+Free Recall Tab

-As with cued recall scoring, free recall data will also need to be uploaded in long-format.
+As with cued-recall scoring, free-recall data will also need to be uploaded in long-format.
 For simplicity, we suggest uploading the response data and answer key as two separate files.
 First, the participant response data will need to contain at minimum the responses and a unique participant identifier, along with grouping variables if desired.
 Next, the answer key file should at least contain one column of answers ordered by serial position.
 Free recall data is then scored using the same general procedure as cued recall.
-Use the Scoring Set Up box denote the appropriate columns for each argument, select a cut off score, and flag for outliers.
-If the upload data contains a column denoting the order in which items were recalled, this column can be selected using the “position answered” box and will be used for creating serial position curves, conditional response probabilities, and probability of first response.
-Note that this column is automatically generated if the Arrange Data tab is used to convert the upload data from wide to long format (Figure 3).
+Use the Scoring Set Up box denote the appropriate columns for each argument, select a cut-off score, and flag for outliers.
+If the upload data contains a column denoting the order in which items were recalled, this column can be selected using the “position answered” box and will be used for creating serial position curves, lag-CRPs, and PFRs.
+Note that this column is automatically generated if the Arrange Data tab is used to convert the upload data from wide to long-format (Figure 3).
 The scored dataset is then previewed in the Scored Output box, along with the Summarized Output box at the participant and grouping levels (Figure 4).
-A graph of the free recall proportions will be created as a function of the grouping variable(s) selected or a histogram of participant level responses.
-The last three boxes include the serial position, conditional response, and probability of first response dataframes for download and plots for visualization.
+A graph of the free-recall proportions will be created as a function of the grouping variable(s) selected or a histogram of participant level responses.
+The last three boxes include the serial position, lag-CRP, and PFR dataframes for download and plots for visualization.

 Sentence Recall Tab

-When scoring sentence recall, data upload closely follows the process used when scoring cued recall data.
-The data will need to be arranged in long format such that each row corresponds to one participant response.
+When scoring sentence recall, the data upload process closely follows cued-recall data scoring.
+The data will need to be arranged in long-format such that each row corresponds to one participant response.
 Moreover, the response column should be structured such that each cell contains the full participant response (i.e., each cell in the response column contains a full sentence).
 Example data illustrating the format required for the upload data is available at: https://osf.io/mcg9f/.
 Finally, this data will need to contain each of the necessary columns from the cued recall tab.
 The answer key can either be included as a column with the upload data or it can be uploaded as a separate file.
 When scoring sentence data, in addition to selecting the cutoff criteria, you will need to select the delimiter for sentence tokens (i.e., the character(s) separating each word within the sentences).
 The token delimiter can be typed into the box below the scoring cutoff selection, and the default is a single space.
 If a different character separates words, you will need to delete this space before typing a different character.

 After scoring, the Scored Output box can be used to preview the final dataset.
-In addition to showing whether the sentence was correctly recalled, this panel will also return any tokens omitted from the answer key and any extra words included in the response (See Figure 5).
+In addition to showing whether the sentence was correctly recalled, this panel will also return any tokens omitted from the answer key and any extra words included in the response (see Figure 5).
 Next, the Summarized Output box displays participant level and group level (if specified) recall proportions.
 Finally, plots can be viewed via the graph box located at the bottom of this tab.

 Validation of Scoring Functions